uber-archive/pyflame/README.md

 ### What Are These Ptrace Permissions Errors?

-Because it's so powerful, the `ptrace(2)` system call is locked down by default in various situations by different Linux distributions.
-In order to use ptrace these conditions must be met:
+Because it's so powerful, the `ptrace(2)` system call is often disabled or severely restricted.
+In order to use ptrace, these conditions must be met:

  * You must have the
    [`SYS_PTRACE` capability](http://man7.org/linux/man-pages/man7/capabilities.7.html) (which